 2. Interviewing the best child care applicants

 Once you’ve narrowed down your applicants and decided on a group of possible interviewees, put together a team to assist in the child care interview process.
 Take the time to approach this important hiring decision through a 3-step interview process.

 - First, vet your child care applicants on the phone or in a one-on-one interview.
 This step can be a fairly short screening, with the follow-up interview being more meaty.

-- After you’ve narrowed down your candidate list by screening, invite your favorites back for a more formal group interview involving other staff members and hopefully a parent representative.
+- After you’ve narrowed down your candidate list by screening, invite your favorites back for a more formal group interview involving other child care staff and hopefully a parent representative.
 In this interview, split up your interview questions between all members of your committee, giving each a chance to ask a question or two.
-Also, ask the candidate to do some roleplaying: have them answer an angry phone call from a parent, or talk to a parent about a student’s problematic behavior.
+Also, ask the candidate to do some role playing: have them answer an angry phone call from a parent, or talk to a parent about a student’s problematic behavior.
 This might give you a glimpse into how they’ll handle parent communication, or at least how they handle being put on the spot, which happens a lot at preschool!